Wild Wings Yoga, A Southern Vermont Yoga Studio in the Woods

-- Nothing is expected.
-Start by getting on your mat.
+- Start by getting on your mat.
 Practice and all is coming.

 - Wear something comfortable.
-Cotton can become heavy when wet.
-Baggy tops get in the way.
+That being said, cotton can become heavy when wet and baggy tops get in the way.

 - The room is kept warm but not hot.

-- There are yoga mats free to borrow.
-Having your own is cleaner.
+- Yoga mats are free to borrow but having your own mat is cleaner.

-- Classes are designed to be accessible to everyone, beginners and intermediate students all practice together.
+- Classes are designed to be accessible to everyone so beginners and intermediate students all practice together.

 - Arriving 5-10 minutes early is easier for everyone.

-- If you have a question please ask.
-We are here to help you improve your practice.
+- If you have a question please ask as I am here to help you improve your practice.

 |Tuesday||7:30-8:30am||Sore and Stiff-Tracy|

-Our mission at Wild Wings Yoga is to make yoga available to all members of our community turning no one away.
-If you cannot meet the class fee, please talk to your teacher to discuss our donation-base class or a way to trade yoga for service.
+At Wild Wings Yoga I want yoga to be available to all members of our community turning no one away.
+If you cannot meet the class fee, please talk to me to discuss our donation-base class or a way to trade yoga for service.

-Tracy started practicing yoga to manage back pain.
-While practicing Ashtanga with Jo Kirsch, the opportunity to teach presented itself and the journey began.
-Teaching since 2004, Ashtanga to vinyasa flow, continuing to evolve and grow.
+I started practicing yoga to manage back pain and eventually, while practicing Ashtanga with Jo Kirsch, the opportunity to teach presented itself.
+As a result my teaching journey began in 2004, from Ashtanga to vinyasa flow, continuing to evolve and grow.
 Next came teacher training with Kathy McNames and since then I’ve studied with or completed teacher trainings with Seane Corn, Desiree Rambaugh, and Tasha Judson.
 Now teaching in my own southern Vermont yoga studio, my approach combines a focus on alignment with the freedom and creativity of vinyasa flow.
-She sees yoga as a path to self-discovery and hopes to provide a safe space and a practice that allows students to explore their own path through breath awareness and mindfulness.
-Expect a moving class with and emphasis on breath work.
+I see yoga as a path to self-discovery and it’s my intention to provide a safe space where classes encourage students to explore their own path through breath awareness and mindfulness.
+Expect a slow moving class with an emphasis on breath work.